cotodevel/toolchaingenericds/README.md

 Guidelines:

 - If TGDS homebrew doesn't boot, wait for an error screen to happen, if it does happen, notify me.
-- If TGDS homebrew doesn't initialize filesystem, make sure you use FAT32 32K/16/4K, or FAT16 32K/16/4K, anything else is untested and unsupported
+- If TGDS homebrew doesn't initialize filesystem, make sure you use FAT32 64K/32K/16K/4K, or FAT16 64K/32K/16K/4K, anything else is untested and unsupported.
-- Make sure to DLDI patch TGDS homebrew.
-For TGDS homebrew development, you can use TGDS-RAMDISK DLDI or others
+- NTR Mode: Make sure to DLDI patch TGDS homebrew.
+For TGDS homebrew development, you can use TGDS-RAMDISK DLDI or others.
+TWL mode doesn't care because it maps the internal SD as filesystem.

 ---------------------------------------------
 Developers: